balderdashy/sails-docs/reference/blueprint-api/Find.md

  limit          | ((number))   | The maximum number of records to send back (useful for pagination).
 Defaults to 30. <br/> <br/> e.g. `?limit=100` skip           | ((number))   | The number of records to skip (useful for pagination). <br/> <br/> e.g. `?skip=30` sort           | ((string))   | The sort order.
-By default, returned records are sorted by primary key value in ascending order. <br/> <br/> e.g. `?sort=lastName%20ASC` callback       | ((string))   | If specified, a JSONP response will be sent (instead of JSON).
+By default, returned records are sorted by primary key value in ascending order. <br/> <br/> e.g. `?sort=lastName%20ASC` populate       | ((string))   | If specified, overide the default automatic population process.
+Accepts a comma separated list of attributes names for which to populate record values.
+See [here](http://sailsjs.org/documentation/reference/waterline-orm/populated-values) for more information on how the population process fills out attributes in the returned list of records according to the model's defined associations. callback       | ((string))   | If specified, a JSONP response will be sent (instead of JSON).
 This is the name of a client-side javascript function to call, to which results will be passed as the first (and only) argument <br/> <br/> e.g. ?callback=my_JSONP_data_receiver_fn